EQXai/OrpheusX/README.md

 While generating audio, the CLI prints a segmentation log showing where each chunk starts and ends.
-After all segments are generated they are automatically crossfaded to hide the cuts.
-The default fade length is 60 ms.
+After all segments are generated they are automatically